luxonis/depthai/README.md

 ## Supported models

-We have added support for a number of different AI models that work (decoding and visualization) out-of-the-box with the the demo.
+We have added support for a number of different AI models that work (decoding and visualization) out-of-the-box with the demo.
 You can specify which model to run with `-cnn` argument, as shown above.
 Currently supported models:

 ```
 - deeplabv3p_person